DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/05/11- v0.487**
- * Added icons for travel
+ * Added icons for travelling
- * Added a prompt to change language when your system language isnt english
+ * Added a prompt to change language when your system language isn't english
- * Fix the bug where you can click edit bio at other player's profile
+ * Fix the bug where you can click edit bio on other player's profile
- * Make circuit background more noticeable
+ * Made the circuit background more noticeable
- * Change color of AFK loading bar to improve readability
+ * Changed the color of the AFK loading bar to improve readability
  * Change the brightness of red to increase readability

 ### **2021/05/10- v0.487**